watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/custom-response/DOCS.md

 };
 instance.send(message);
 ```
 7. In the second action, call the extension and assign the data from the extension to a session variable.
 You can find documentation for this at [Accessing extension response data](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-call-extension#extension-access-response).
-This second action should also return a custom response with a slightly different type to trigger a different card to be display to the user.
+This second action should also return a user defined response with a slightly different type to trigger a different card to be display to the user.
 ```json
 {
   "generic": [